 What makes Keith's K-12 Bullying Assembly Different?

-Keith's show goes beyond the bystander/bully/victim labels to get at the underliying causes of bullying.
-Keith uses comedy to show students why they do what they do.
-Keith's background in public education gives him insight into school culture.
-His school assembly is about acceptance, making new friends by reaching out, and encouraging the audience to stop judging one another by outward appearance, speech, or economic status.
-Keith talks about trash throwing and trash catching, haters and hate catching, bullies and spectators.
-He takes the unusual approach of addressing the mindset of the catcher as well as the thrower.
+Keith's program goes beyond the bully/victim/bystander labels to get at the underlying causes of bullying.
+Keith's background as an award winning school teacher gives him insight into school culture.
+His school assembly is about acceptance, making new friends by reaching out, and encouraging the audience to stop judging one another by race, outward appearance, speech, or economic status.
+He teaches victims how to become bullyproof.
+He takes the unusual approach of addressing the mindset of the victim as well as the bully.
 He will inspire those that have been bullied and force the bullies to take a harsh look at why they do what they do.
 Keith tells his story of how he overcame the bullying he suffered because he stayed back in thirdgrade,as a result of having severe learning disabilities, and struggled academically, behaviorally, and socially throughout school.
-The students that have “caught it” because they learn differently or struggle academically and socially will come away especially inspired.
+The students that have been victims because they learn differently or struggle academically and socially will come away especially inspired.
 He teaches victims how to respond to bullying and bystanders exactly what they need to do to take a stand.

 Each school that books Keith will receive a copy of one of the most exciting anti bullying resources available, his three DVD anti bullying curriculum, “The Complete Anti Bullying Kit”.
 This curriculum will allow schools to run an effective anti bullying campaign and keep the positive momentum going following the assemblies.

 When conducting school programs for older students, he places special emphases on cyberbullying and social media use.
 Keith studies the anti bullying laws of each state he visits and conveys the content and consequences of those laws in a way the students understand.
 His school assemblies, teacher and parent workshops, and curriculum have proven to have a long term positive impact on school culture.